-The MIT AeroAstro Diversity, Inclusion & Innovation (DI&I) Committee comprises faculty, staff, and students interested in advancing Diversity, Equity, and Inclusion.
-The goal of the (DI&I) Committee is to represent the many different perspectives of our community.
-The DI&I Committee will listen, gain feedback, and provide updates and actions related to our commitment to improving department culture.
-In order to ensure that diverse voices and opinions are represented at the meetings, the DI&I Committee meetings will be open to the entire AeroAstro community.
+The MIT AeroAstro Diversity, Equity, and Inclusion (DEI) Committee comprise faculty, staff, and students interested in advancing Diversity, Equity, and Inclusion.
+The goal of the DEI Committee is to represent the many different perspectives of our community.
+The DEI Committee will listen, gain feedback, and provide updates and actions related to our commitment to improving department culture.
+In order to ensure that diverse voices and opinions are represented at the meetings, the DEI Committee meetings will be open to the entire AeroAstro community.

-- Members of the AeroAstro community can log in (via Touchstone) to view the AeroAstro Diversity Dashboard, DI&I meeting minutes, upcoming events, and more.
+- Members of the AeroAstro community can log in (via Touchstone) to view the AeroAstro Diversity Dashboard, DEI meeting minutes, upcoming events, and more.

 |Sara Cody||Communications Officer|